xiaochenzhang166/Knoop-Knockoff-Enhancement-with-Overparametrization-for-Feature-Selection/README.md

 # Knoop: Practical Enhancement of Knockoff with Over-Parameterization for Variable Selection

-This repository contains the code and data for the paper "Knoop: Practical Enhancement of Knockoff with Over-Parameterization for Variable Selection" which is in submission.
+This repository contains the code and data for the paper "Knoop: Practical Enhancement of Knockoff with Over-Parameterization for Variable Selection", which is in submission.

 ## Table of Contents
 - [Background](#background)